GoogleChrome/developer.chrome.com/site/en/docs/webstore/terms/index.md

 passes itself off as the Web Store.
 For the avoidance of doubt, you may offer Products as access points to paid services for which customers have registered and provided payment information.

-4.4.4 Your Product may not use or include the NPAPI plug-in unless you obtain Google’s prior permission for such use.
+4.4.4 Your Product may not use or include the NPAPI plug-in unless you obtain Google's prior permission for such use.

 4.5 You agree that you are solely responsible for (and that Google has no responsibility to you or